Directions

 For information on public transport visit www.traveline-cymru.info

-The nearest train station is in Carmarthen, with connecting buses to Lampeter.
+The nearest train stations are Carmarthen (25 miles south) and Aberystwyth (25 miles north west), with connecting buses to Lampeter.

 Or why not find out if anyone else is going your way, by registering for a liftshare scheme.

-The trails at Denmark Farm are open daily from sunrise until sunset throughout the year except Christmas Day.
-Entry is free.
+The trails at Denmark Farm are open daily from sunrise until sunset throughout the year except Christmas Eve.

-Trail leaflets and an information board can be found in the car park.
+Trail leaflets, site maps, a wildlife sightings board and an information board can be found in the Welcome Shelter in the car park.

 The longest trail will take about an hour or more, but there is also a shorter trail for wheelchair users.

-A range of accommodation is also available if you want to Stay with Us, from the Eco-campsite to reasonably—priced dormitories.
+A range of accommodation is also available if you want to Stay with Us, from our Eco-campsite to reasonably—priced dormitories and 4 star holiday apartments in our self-catering Eco Lodge.

 The self-guided trails will take you through a variety of habitats, and allow you to experience an amazing array of wildlife around our 40 acre site.